guizmooi/svelte-pixi-gmg-demo/README.md

 ## Run in Storybook

 ```
-pnpm run storybook --filter=lines
+pnpm run storybook --filter=gmg
 ```

-- Run `pnpm run storybook --filter=<MODULE_NAME>` in the terminal to see the storybook of a sample game in a TurboRepo way. `<MODULE_NAME>` is the name in the package.json file of a module in apps or packages folders.
+- Run `pnpm run storybook --filter=gmg` in the terminal to see the GMG slot machine game storybook.
-- For example, we have `"name": "lines"` in the [apps/lines/package.json](/apps/lines/package.json), so we can find it and run its storybook.
+- The GMG app is located in `apps/gmg/` with `"name": "gmg"` in the [apps/gmg/package.json](/apps/gmg/package.json).
 - For Windows users, you might need to add the script with "cross-env" to make it work:
 ```
 "storybook": "cross-env PUBLIC_CHROMATIC=true storybook dev -p 6001 public",